-More common in modern homes than older ones, they provide heat in colder climates and admit light.
-Residential buildings add them to reduce heating expenses.
+More common in modern homes, these windows help provide heat in colder climates.
+Residential buildings may add them in an attempt to reduce heating expenses.

 Window Vs. Clerestory – What’s The Difference?

 A regular window is an opening in a wall covered by a pane of glass.
-It can be opened so fresh air can enter your home.
-A high window an interior design feature and installed along a roofline or upper part of wall space to admit light.
+A clerestory is a type of window that sits along a roofline or the upper part of a wall – always above eye level.

 What Is The Purpose Of Clerestories?

 Clerestories illuminate an interior.
 You can use them to increase natural light without taking up large amounts of wall space.

 In warmer climates, the light they admit isn’t as harsh as light from standard windows.
 As sunlight is filtered from above, it can leave your room well-lit but not hot.

 You can also add clerestories above other windows to create a wall that looks like it’s made of glass.